Cleo Odzer: Hippie years in Goa

-In the early 1970s, Odzer traveled in Europe and the Middle East and worked as a model.
-She spent the late 1970s in the hippie culture of Anjuna, Goa in India.
-Her experiences there, including heavy use of cocaine and heroin, the international drug smuggling used to finance the stay, and her subsequent two-week incarceration, would later form the basis of her second book, Goa Freaks: My Hippie Years in India (1995, ISBN 1-56201-059-X).
-For a time she followed the teachings of Bhagwan Shree Rajneesh in India.
+In the early 1970s, Odzer left New York and embarked on a journey through Europe and the Middle East, where she worked as a model.
+She eventually settled in Anjuna, Goa, India, immersing herself in the vibrant hippie culture of the region.
+Her time in Goa was characterized by wild parties, heavy drug use—including cocaine and heroin—and international drug smuggling to finance her stay.
+These experiences, along with a subsequent two-week incarceration, were later chronicled in her memoir, Goa Freaks: My Hippie Years in India (1995, ISBN 1-56201-059-X).
+During this period, she also followed the teachings of Bhagwan Shree Rajneesh for a time.

-Return to U.S.; research in Thailand
+Return to U.S.; academic pursuits and research in Thailand

-After her return to the United States in the late 1970s, Odzer underwent drug treatment at Daytop in New York.
-She entered college, then graduate school, and in 1990 obtained a Ph.D. in anthropology from the New School for Social Research in New York City with a thesis on prostitution in Thailand.
-Beginning in 1987, she had spent three years in Thailand to research this topic.
-In her dissertation, she describes case studies of 17 people connected to the sex industry in Patpong.
+After returning to the United States in the late 1970s, Odzer underwent drug treatment at Daytop in New York.
+She attended college and then graduate school, obtaining a Ph.D. in anthropology from the New School for Social Research in New York City in 1990, with a thesis on prostitution in Thailand.
+Starting in 1987, she spent three years in Thailand researching this topic.
+In her dissertation, she presented case studies of 17 individuals connected to the sex industry in Patpong.
 She concludes that the economic opportunities provided by sex work do not translate into a higher status of women, because of persistent stigma and ideas about gender inequality in Thai society.
 Her experiences in Thailand were described in her first book, Patpong Sisters: An American Woman's View of the Bangkok Sex World (1994, ISBN 1-55970-281-8).
 In this work she describes the Thai prostitutes she got to know as quick-witted entrepreneurs rather than exploited victims, sometimes revered in their poor home villages.
 She also relates her own problematic affair with a Thai pimp boyfriend.

 Following publication of the book, Odzer worked at Daytop in New York, the drug rehabilitation organization she herself had attended earlier.